muiku/h5bp-zendframework/readme.md

     cd public/build/
     ant # The H5BP build script will begin to run and compress your files.

-After successfull build we have got a bunch of new folders:
+After successful build we have got a bunch of new folders:

 - public/publish/
 - application/layouts/scripts/publish